240 Parsons Avenue

 21 laws are an important step in protecting the health and safety of youth –

 and entire communities.
-By raising the age for tobacco, other nicotine products
+By raising the age for tobacco products, electronic smoking devices

 and paraphernalia to age 21, we can reduce approximately 90% of new smokers